osricwong/data_science_env/README.md

 ## Basic usage

 1. Install docker through [this link](https://docs.docker.com/engine/installation/)
-2. In your docker-enabled terminal, run `docker run -t -i --rm -p 5901:5901 kwong999999/data-science-env` to start a VM running the OS image, note that `--rm` means the instance is removed after you terminate this command, your changes to filesystem in the environment is not persisted
+2. In your docker-enabled terminal, run `docker run -t -i --rm -p 8888:8888 kwong999999/anaconda-jupyter-python3.4` to start a Jupyter server on port 8888, note that `--rm` means the instance is removed after you terminate this command, your changes to filesystem in the environment is not persisted
-3. Use any vnc client (eg. Mac's Finder, [VNC Viewer](https://www.realvnc.com/download/viewer/), ...) to connect to `192.168.99.100:5901`, and you're ready for action
+3. For Docker Machine users (Mac, Windows), go to `192.168.99.100:8888`, otherwise go to `localhost:8888`

 ## Troubleshooting